Describly/fastapi-tdd-user-authentication/README.md

 MYSQL_PORT=3306
 ```
 You do not need to change anything here, but if you would like to change the username, password or database name, you can modify it at this point in the `.env` file attached to this project.

+### Building the Project
-- Now we can start building our project by running `docker-compose build`
+- We can start building our projects by running `docker-compose build`
 - One build is done, run `docker-compose up` to start the services.
+Leave this terminal open to check the logs.
-- **Note** Service might take upto 40 seconds to start.
+- **Note** - Services might take upto 40 seconds to start.
+- To stop the services you can press `Ctrl + C` - (Control + C)

 # Accessing the Applications